arsanchai-su/microplastic-detection-app/README.md

 ```

-## Web application for Miceoplastic dection.
+## Web application.
-You can acess in below link.
+You can acess our example web application in below link.
 ```
 https://microplastic.onrender.com/
 ```